• Skip to primary navigation

 You shut down during a fight and can’t explain why.
 Or you hyperfocus on someone so intensely it feels like Hollywood love at first sight…. until something shifts, and you don’t understand what changed.
 Or you’ve masked all day and come home with absolutely nothing left for the person you love most.

-And it’s important you know: there’s nothing wrong with you.
+Let me be clear: there’s nothing wrong with you.

 Jenna Dalton, Registered Provisional Psychologist